powershelllive/TwitchStreamNotifcations/README.md

 #### TwitchStreamEventHandler

 * Trigger: `TwitchStreamActivity` queue
-* Output: `TwitterNotifications` queue
+* Output: `TwitterNotifications` queue, `DiscordNotifications` queue

 This function is responsible for routing Twitch Stream events to various event handlers.
-Currently, the only event handler is `TwitterEventHandler`.
+Currently, the only event handlers are `TwitterEventHandler` and `DiscordEventHandler`.

 #### TwitterEventHandler